gchq/Palisade-clients/client-s3/README.md

 ```
 _Note that we use a modified non-recursive AVRO schema `/schema/nonrecursive.json` (this excludes the managers field) as recursive schema are not compatible with Spark SQL._

-Adapt the Spark job to run against the Palisade S3 client:
+Adapt the Spark job to run against the Palisade S3 client (ensure the client is running and correctly configured).
+This short snippet requires `curl`, but otherwise works wholly within `spark-shell` and the `s3` and `avro` libraries as the previous did:
 ```scala
 import sys.process._;
 // User 'Alice' wants 'file:/data/local-data-store/' directory for 'SALARY' purposes